heysokam/heysokam.github.io/src/docusaurus/docs/confy/confy.md

   _You own the control flow of your buildsystem._

 - Inspired by SCons.
-  _But without Python, a typeless language that quickly falls apart as the app grows._
+  _But without Python, a typeless language that quickly falls apart as code size grows._

 - Builds with **ZigCC**.
   _Builtin sanitizing, caching, cross-compilation, musl/glibc/others, etc, etc ..._